Air well (condenser): Background

-All air well designs incorporate a substrate with a temperature sufficiently low so that dew forms.
+All air well designs incorporate a substrate with a temperature sufficiently low that dew forms.
 Dew is a form of precipitation that occurs naturally when atmospheric water vapour condenses onto a substrate.
 It is distinct from fog, in that fog is made of droplets of water that condense around particles in the air.
 Condensation releases latent heat which must be dissipated in order for water collection to continue.

 An air well requires moisture from the air.
 Everywhere on Earth, even in deserts, the surrounding atmosphere contains at least some water.
 According to Beysens and Milimouk: "The atmosphere contains 12900 km3 of fresh water, composed of 98 percent water vapour and 2 percent condensed water (clouds): a figure comparable to the renewable liquid water resources of inhabited lands (12,500 km^{3})."
-The quantity of water vapour contained within the air is commonly reported as a relative humidity, and this depends on temperature—warmer air can contain more water vapour than cooler air.
+The quantity of water vapour contained within the air is commonly reported as a relative humidity, this depends on temperature, warmer air contains more water vapour than cooler air.
 When air is cooled to the dew point, it becomes saturated, and moisture will condense on a suitable surface.
-For instance, the dew temperature of air at 20 °C and 80 percent relative humidity is 16 °C. The dew temperature falls to 9 °C if the relative humidity is 50 percent.
+For instance, the dew point temperature of air at 20 °C and 80 percent relative humidity is 16 °C. The dew point temperature falls to 9 °C if the relative humidity is 50 percent.

 A related, but quite distinct, technique of obtaining atmospheric moisture is the fog fence.

 An air well should not be confused with a dew pond.
 A dew pond is an artificial pond intended for watering livestock.
 The name dew pond (sometimes cloud pond or mist pond) derives from the widely held belief that the pond was filled by moisture from the air.
 In fact, dew ponds are primarily filled by rainwater.